IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/memory-management.rst

 DPC++'s USM shared memory allocator (``memory_alloc``) is used to enable host to device and *vice versa* data transfer.
-By using USM shared memory allocator, it allows seamless interoperability between kernels written using ``numba_dppy.kernel`` decorator.
+By using USM shared memory allocator, it allows seamless interoperability between ``numba-dpex`` and other SYCL-based Python extensions and across multiple kernels written using ``numba_dppy.kernel`` decorator.

 USM memory manager provided by ``dpctl`` and support for